 Our healthy eating habits are put to the ultimate test during the holiday season.
-With so many Christmas parties on the calendar and dinner parties to attend, it can be difficult navigating the seemingly infinite buffet spreads.
+With so many Christmas parties on the calendar and dinners to attend, it can be difficult navigating the seemingly infinite buffet spreads.
 In an effort to help us stay on track with our health goals, Jennie Miremadi is here to share her seven tips to avoid overeating at holiday meals.
 As an integrative clinical nutritionist and wellness coach, Jennie’s practice focuses on real wellness and lasting change – no diets, no deprivation.
-Her simple mindful eating habits will ensure that we leave the table completely satisfied but not overly full at all those family gatherings we’ve got on the agenda over the coming weeks.
+Her simple mindful eating habits will ensure that we leave the table completely satisfied but not overly full at all the family gatherings we’ve got on the agenda over the coming weeks.

 Tip #1: Eat breakfast

 Skipping breakfast will leave you starving later in the day and may cause you to overeat at meals later on.
 Instead, start your day with a healthy breakfast like a protein smoothie.
 This filling breakfast will satisfy you so that you aren’t ravenous when it’s time to eat with your family and friends.

 Nibbling while cooking and munching on appetizers without thinking will lead you to be full by the time dinner is served and set you up to overeat.
 To avoid grazing, sit down while you eat anything (even appetizers), and make sure that all of the food you eat is on a plate.
 This will help you be more conscious of what you are eating.

 If you don’t like sweet potatoes, don’t eat them!
 Make sure that whatever you’re eating is something you like.
 This will not only help you enjoy your food more, it can help you stop eating once your body is satisfied.